John James Tayler: Journey to Transylvania

 By 8 November he was back in Hampstead, London.
 Following his return from this Transylvanian journey, according to Thom, “A languor marked him from that time, with the not unfrequent look of one whose mind was far away.”

-On 28 May 1869 he died in Hampstead, and on 3 June he was buried at Highgate Cemetery, beside his wife and son.
+On 28 May 1869 he died in Hampstead, and on 3 June he was buried on the west side of Highgate Cemetery, beside his wife and son.

 There is a window dedicated to him in Rosslyn Hill Chapel, Hampstead, on the east side in the middle with the following inscription:

 "In memory of the Revd John James Tayler, B. A. Principal and Professor of | Manchester New College, London.
 Born August 16th 1797.
 Died May 18th 1869.
 His scholarly attainments, his comprehensive views, his catholic spirit, and his far-seeing wisdom all known by his writings.
 This window is placed here by friends and fellow worshipers as a tribute to his simple and elevated character, saintly virtues, large humanity tender sympathies and child-like devotion.
 His life was a persuasive to piety; his memory lifts up the heart to a better world."